 While it may be better to learn the piano before the guitar for some of the reasons I just mentioned, it’s best to learn whatever instrument you’re most interested in because then you’ll actually practice and stay committed to the learning process.
 If you’re interested in learning to play the guitar, get a PRS SE Custom 24.

 Learning any instrument including the piano is as hard or as easy as you make it.
 If you go into it with a clear direction and dedicated practice, you’ll learn very fast.
 If you don’t, you, unfortunately, may end up like many people who start learning piano and quit before you retain learn anything.
 You can be your own worst enemy when it comes to learning something new.

 Find a good teacher or program that will gently walk you through without being boring.
 This makes all the difference, it seems.
 An instructor that just wants to show off knowledge isn’t going to get you anywhere.
 You’ll be too confused.

 An instructor that breaks things down super simply and in an informed way will help catapult you in the right direction.
 Note that playing the instrument and teaching it are completely separate skills.
 A great player may not be a good teacher or vice versa.

 This honestly can’t be stressed enough.
-The difference between a great instructor and a bad one are worlds apart.
+The difference between a great instructor and a bad one is worlds apart.
 Some instructors just flat out don’t care if you understand, they are just happy to get a student to pay them so they don’t have to go looking for a new one.

 For instance, if you live in Los Angeles, look up #lapianoinstructor or something along those lines.
-Furthermore, Facetime and other video-chatting services have made it possible to get lessons from your favorite musicians, so that’s something also worth considering.
+Furthermore, Facetime and other video-chatting services have made it possible to get lessons from your favourite musicians, so that’s something also worth considering.